FartyPants/Playground/README.md

 Another pure masterpiece from FPHam, Text WebUI extension to add clever multi-Notebook TAB to Chat mode

 # New:
 - going around (a bug in) PEFT unload.
-I don't think it works as it should.
+I don't think it works in PEFT as it should.
 - Auto scroll!!
 - lot of error code handling for LORA - PEFT keeps changing so much that things stop working randomly so it needed some better robust code to go and not blow with errors)